CyberSyntax/org-story/README.md

 ## Customization

 - **Cache Directory:**
-  By default, org-story stores its cache in a subdirectory of your `org-roam-directory` or within your `user-emacs-directory`.
+  By default, Org-story stores its cache in a subdirectory of your `org-roam-directory` or within your `user-emacs-directory`.
 You can customize the variable `org-roam-id-links-cache-directory` to change this location.

 - **Window Layout and Appearance:**
   The plot view is displayed using a golden-ratio based split.
 Feel free to adjust your window-management settings if desired.